Kazuko Miyamoto

-Kazuko Miyamoto (宮本 和子, Miyamoto Kazuko) is a Japanese-born visual and performance artist based in New York City, associated with feminist art, minimalism, and postminimalism.
-Miyamoto's unique artistic style combined formalist minimalism with a foregrounding of the artist's hand to insert a subtle and ironic commentary on the confident masculinity of male-dominated minimalist art.
+Kazuko Miyamoto (宮本 和子, Miyamoto Kazuko) is a Japanese-born American visual and performance artist based in New York City, associated with feminist art, minimalism, and postminimalism.
+Miyamoto's artistic style combines formalist minimalism with a foregrounding of the artist's hand to insert a subtle and ironic commentary on the confident masculinity of male-dominated minimalist art.
 Miyamoto has been called "a preeminent feminist figure of minimalism" and "a major figure of the Minimal and post-Minimal art scene in New York."

 Early life and education

 Kazuko Miyamoto was born in wartime Tokyo, Japan in 1942.
 In 1962, she began studying at the Contemporary Art Research Studio (Gendai Bijutsu Kenkyūjo) in Tokyo, graduating in 1964.
 That same year, Miyamoto emigrated to New York, where she began four years of study at the Arts Student League, graduating in 1968.
 She then studied printmaking at the Pratt Graphic Art Center for a year.

 In 1969, Miyamoto began a longtime association with the American minimalist artist Sol LeWitt, working for many years as his personal assistant.
 The two met when a fire alarm called them outside of the Lower East Side artist loft building in which they were both living at the time.
 In addition to being her employer, LeWitt also became Miyamoto's friend, promoter, and art patron.
 Over several decades, the two artists would have significant influence on each other as they sought to destroy the canvas and break out of the frame of traditional artworks.